Maromani248/Maromani248/README.md

 ## Welcome to my Github!
 I'm a Computer Engineering Student

-## 📆 I’m currently...
+## 📆 Currently...
-  - 👨‍💻 doing challenges of web development technologies HTML, CSS and JavaScript.
+  - 👨‍💻 I’m working as functional analyst at Crombie.
-  - 📚 learning everything about Frontend technologies.
+  - 📚 I’m learning everything about Frontend technologies.
-  - 📚 studying English in Centro de Idiomas - UNL.
+  - 📚 I’m studying English in Centro de Idiomas - UNL.

 ## ⭐ About me

-  - 📍 I'm 24 years old and I'm living in Santa Fe, Argentina.
+  - 📍  I'm living in Santa Fe, Argentina.
   - 🏋️‍♂️ I used to play volleyball at secondary school.
 Now, I do functional training.
   - 💛 I love to sing, especially English songs.
 I meet my friends, I watch series and I enjoy with my family.
   - 🎨 I love to color things.
 I always liked design in general.
 I care that things look good because, for me, the first impression counts.